 June 9, 2017

-As shown in the left image below, patients with scoliosis usually present with an atypical sagittal plane, often with a loss of thoracic kyphosis (flattening of the normal rounded curve in the upper back, or hypokyphosis) and a loss of lumbar lordosis (a straightening of the normal arch in the lower back, or hypolordosis).
+As shown in the left image below, patients with scoliosis usually present with an atypical sagittal plane, often with a loss of thoracic kyphosis (flattening of the normal rounded curve in the upper back, or hypokyphosis) and a loss of lumbar lordosis (straightening of the normal arch in the lower back, or hypolordosis).
 Sometimes, scoliosis patients can present with hyperlordosis (excessive arch of the lower back) as shown in the right image below.
-Physiologic® exercises specifically address the sagittal plane with the goal of establishing a normal range of lumbar lordosis and thoracic kyphosis.
+At Scoliosis 3DC® we take the unique physiology of each patient into account when instructing.
+Our team teaches specific exercises that best address a patient’s unique curves, in all three of the planes of scoliosis.
+Three-dimensional correction, that’s what 3DC stands for!
+For the sagittal plane, the goal is for the patient to learn what needs to be done to be able to work toward establishing a normal range of lumbar lordosis and thoracic kyphosis.

 sagittal plane of scoliosis